Skip to main content

 Here’s the process, step by step.
 Follow this order and you’ll avoid the most common delays.

 1. Choose your location and sign a lease.
 Before you apply for anything, you need a physical address.
-The ISDH won’t process an application without one.
+The IDOH won’t process an application without one.
 Make sure the space is zoned for commercial use and that your city or county allows body art establishments in that zone.

 2. Build out your space to code.
 Install non-porous flooring and countertops in work areas.
 Set up a dedicated sterilization room with an autoclave.
 Ensure each workstation has a handwashing sink within arm’s reach.
 Install proper lighting and ventilation.